 If you end up with more than one product, then Smart Offers is a must have plugin.
 What Smart Offers let’s you do is offer other products to your customers.
 Say they purchase your second ebook; you can offer them your first at a discounted price if they buy both at the same time.

 While there are a number of steps to set up a WooCommerce store, it doesn’t take long.
 With the WooCommerce wizard, it took me less than 30 minutes to set up the WooCommerce store above.
+Here’s an excellent guide we recommend reading on How to Use WooCommerce by eScale.

 With a small amount of effort, you can own the relationship between yourself and your customers.
 You can retain the maximum amount of revenue from your products, and you can have another asset for your site.
 WooCommerce makes all of this easy.